 Do you ever get the feeling that you’re living like a caged animal, chafing at your bonds?
 That life is a little too boring, too safe, too sanitized?
 And that, worst of all, you feel kind of useless?
 Outdated?
 With no real purpose?

 Have you heard about the phenomenon called hikikomori?
 It’s where young Japanese people, primarily men, stay in their bedrooms and refuse to come out.
 For years.
 There are many explanations for this, as well as for some of the other societal problems Japan is facing.
 Problems like men who refuse to get married, men who refuse to be involved in long-term romantic relationships, and men who refuse to have sex.

 Some researchers speculate that hikikomori may result from the toxic mixture of high societal expectations and overbearing mothers prevalent in Japanese culture.
-I’m not Japanese, so I don’t understand the minutiae of how things are in the Land of the Rising son, and my mother is a wonderful lady, but I can see the relation between these factors in my own life, as well as in American society as a whole.
+I’m not Japanese, so I don’t understand the minutiae of how things are in the Land of the Rising son, and my mother is a wonderful lady, but I can see the relation between these factors in American society.